flamingchickens1540/bunnybots-bobafett-2022/README.md

 A button: toggle brake mode

-X button: turn to AprilTag of id 154 (temp binding)
+X button: DO NOT PRESS HAS TEMP TESTING CODE

 Left trigger: move robot backwards